 Some supermarkets and pharmacies provide delivery services to your home.
 This will make it easier for you if you need groceries or medications when you return home after surgery.
 Call supermarkets and pharmacies to see if they provide delivery services and if they charge a fee.

 Pack for the hospital.
 Below is a list of things you may want to bring with you to the hospital in preparation for your surgery.
 We recommend that you leave your personal belongings with family members until after surgery or in the assigned room that you will return to after surgery.

 Eating or drinking after midnight will most likely not be allowed by your surgeon (not even water).
-Check with your physician about this.
-Your anesthesiologist may prescribe a medication for you to take the evening before surgery.
+Check with your surgeon about this.
+Your anaesthetist may prescribe a medication for you to take the evening before surgery.